MATADERO MADRID CENTRE FOR CONTEMPORARY CREATION Architecture

 Architect: José Antonio García Roldán

-The project undertaken at the Central de Diseño involved maintaining the strength of the constructive decomposition of the elements by incorporating recycled and recyclable materials: removable polycarbonate for the illuminated wall, industrial sheets made from recycled car bumpers on the floor, galvanised iron and glass.
-This L-shape complex regularly hosts exhibitions, festivals and workshops and its different spaces also include a classroom, an office space, and a storage space.
+Central de Diseño’s work consisted of maintaining the strength of the constructive decomposition of the elements by incorporating recycled and recyclable materials: removable polycarbonate for the light wall, industrial panels made from recycled car bumpers on the floor, galvanised iron and glass.
+This L-shaped complex regularly hosts exhibitions, festivals and workshops, and its different rooms also house a classroom, offices and storage space.

 Central de Diseño